 If you need to find out what homologation is in your current helmet, you can find this inside the crown lining, often tucked beneath the padding or lining inside the helmet.
-Often times your helmet may carry two standards, therefore you may see two separate sticker (e.g. FIA & SNELL).
-In this circumstance the FIA standard would overrule the SNELL as FIA hold more weight in national/international motorsport.
+Oftentimes your helmet may carry two standards, therefore you may see two separate sticker (e.g. FIA & SNELL).
+In this circumstance the FIA standard would overrule the SNELL as FIA holds more weight in national/international motorsport.

 Further to the above list of FIA helmets, there is also SNELL Homologations.
 These are less strict than the FIA tests.
-Snell SA2005 standards or older have now expired and are no longer suitable for any International/National Motorsport that require a suitable safety standard.
-2020 saw the introduction of the new Snell SA2020 homologation, there is currently no expiry date for these helmets.
-The Snell standard is used by a large number of National motorsport bodies in the UK and through out many Karting championships in the UK and Europe.
+Snell SA2010 standards or older have now expired and are no longer suitable for any International/National Motorsport that require a suitable safety standard.
+2020 saw the introduction of the SA2020 homologation, there is currently no expiry date for these helmets.
+The SNELL standard is used by a large number of national motorsport bodies in the UK and throughout many Karting championships in the UK and Europe.

-In the UK if you’re unsure which standard is required please review the competitor’s safety section 10.3.1 in the current blue book for clarification or speak to you race organiser directly.
+In the UK, if you’re unsure which standard is required, please review the competitor’s safety section 10.3.1 in the current blue book for clarification or speak to your race organiser directly.

 To simplify, below is a list compiled of all the current helmet standards in the market today, along with their validity in International motorsport.

-For Karting any of the above standards can be use (so long as they are still in date!).
-For YOUTH Karting there are specific standards; Snell CMR2016, Snell-FIA K2015, Snell K2020, Snell-FIA CMS2016 and Snell-FIA CMR2007, which do not have an expiry date.
-The RZ 42Y is the Zamp Youth karting helmet and comes complete with the Snell-FIA CMR2016 homologation.
-A new CMR2021 is expected just around the corner so keep your eyes peeled for this in the near future.
+For Karting, any of the above standards can be used (so long as they are still in date).
+For Youth Karting there are specific standards; Snell CMR2016, Snell-FIA K2015, Snell K2020, Snell-FIA CMS2016 and Snell-FIA CMR2007, which do not have an expiry date.
+The RZ 42Y is the Zamp Youth karting helmet and comes complete with the Snell CMR2016 homologation.
+A new CMR standard is due although at the time of writing there is no current announcement on when so keep your eyes peeled for this in the near future.